sharontherese/latin-mass-wedding/content/post/luci-baines-johnson/index.md

 >
 > Rep. Hale Boggs of Louisiana, who read the epistle of the Mass, gave a brief and inspiring explanation before the reading.
 >
-> Following the reading of the Gospel by Father Kaifer, Father John A. Kuzinskas of Chicago, long-time friend of the groom, talked quietly to the oouple before beginning the marriage exhortation, substituting a more personal "Dear Pat and Luci," for the familiar "Dear Friends in Christ."
+> Following the reading of the Gospel by Father Kaifer, Father John A. Kuzinskas of Chicago, long-time friend of the groom, talked quietly to the couple before beginning the marriage exhortation, substituting a more personal "Dear Pat and Luci," for the familiar "Dear Friends in Christ."
 >
 > The couple, who had been visibly moved, even to tears, during the entire Mass, turned to each other as Father Kuzinskas reached the words "That future, with its hopes and disappointments..." and again when he said "And so, not knowing what is before you, you take each other for better or worse...until death."
 >